Free Family Tree Templates (Word, PDF, Illustrator)

 Ask questions and make them play detective

 You can also incorporate questions to check if they understand how different family members are related.
 Their responses will often tell you if they understand the family ties.
-You can also give them tasks using the family tree, for example, to find out how relative A is related to relative B.
+You can also give them tasks using the tree, for example, to find out how relative A is related to relative B.

 Frequently Asked Questions